 The Company recorded total restructuring costs of \$4,515,000 in prior periods associated with its 2008 Restructuring Plan.
-These restructuring costs included facilityrelated costs of \$385,000 and severance and associated costs of \$4,130,000 related to the reduction of 329 employees in China, North America, Latin America, and Europe, all in its Papermaking Systems segment.
-These actions were taken to adjust the Company's cost structure and streamline its operations in response to the weak economic environment, which accelerated in the fourth quarter of 2008, and its negative impact on then current and projected order volumes, especially in its stock-preparation product line.
+These restructuring costs included facility-related costs of \$385,000 and severance and associated costs of \$4,130,000 related to the reduction of 329 employees in China, North America, Latin America, and Europe, all in its Papermaking Systems segment.
+The Company took these actions to adjust its cost structure and streamline its operations in response to the weak economic environment at the time.